 So there you are, with a huge database full with inactive contacts.
 We have often said before that quality is better than quantity when it comes to a database.
 But don’t despair if you have so many inactive contacts.
 You can activate these using a reactivation campaign.
 First of all, determine what you regard as inactive.
 Set up a reactivation campaign in which you send these contacts an attractive offer or try to find out the interests of these contacts.
 You can also use a trigger email here as well.

 You can already determine in advance which emails to use if your recipients do or do not display the desired behaviour.
 FrieslandCampina, whose case we mentioned in the introduction, decided to use saving or money-back promotions in the reactivation campaign.

 Also ask for feedback during the process in order to find out why someone is no longer active.
 You can do this through, for example, a questionnaire, (dis)like buttons and customer service.
 If a contact does not open, remove them from your database.
 Read why in this article.

 To give you a complete picture: things can always be done even better and we can make more effective use of the technology.
 That is why we are taking a further step towards the future.

-Our data platform allows us to follow even more effectively the behaviour of contacts in a trans-campaign manner.
+We can now follow the behaviour of contacts in a trans-campaign manner even more effectively.
 We can see which campaigns a contact receives and examine the behaviour per campaign and as a whole.
 We can use this information to more accurately determine the optimum time to reactivate a contact.
 This technology also allows us to make content suggestions.

 As you set up email campaigns in advance and think about the possible actions of your recipient, you also save a large amount of time and ad hoc actions.
 I will be happy to tell you more about all the types of email campaigns and how you can use these in our Flow Builder, and look forward to helping you with the challenges ahead.